Sputnik 1: Design

 The satellite had a one-watt, 3.5 kg radio transmitting unit inside, developed by Vyacheslav I. Lappo from NII-885, the Moscow Electronics Research Institute, that worked on two frequencies, 20.005 and 40.002 MHz.
 Signals on the first frequency were transmitted in 0.3 s pulses (near f = 3 Hz) (under normal temperature and pressure conditions on board), with pauses of the same duration filled by pulses on the second frequency.
 Analysis of the radio signals was used to gather information about the electron density of the ionosphere.
 Temperature and pressure were encoded in the duration of radio beeps.
 A temperature regulation system contained a fan, a dual thermal switch, and a control thermal switch.
 If the temperature inside the satellite exceeded 36 C, the fan was turned on; when it fell below 20 C, the fan was turned off by the dual thermal switch.
 If the temperature exceeded 50 C or fell below 0 C, another control thermal switch was activated, changing the duration of the radio signal pulses.
-Sputnik 1 was filled with dry nitrogen, pressurized to 1.3 atm.
+Sputnik 1 was filled with dry nitrogen, pressurised to 1.3 atm.
 The satellite had a barometric switch, activated if the pressure inside the satellite fell below 130 kPa, which would have indicated failure of the pressure vessel or puncture by a meteor, and would have changed the duration of radio signal impulse.